 She applied an Instagram-style filter to the original and then placed a border of the usual cute little hearts but also a stylistic arrangement of plants (I think they are grasses) and tribal tattoos…and look, I have my name in lights too :).
 I am not a vain person, in fact I usually avoid taking too many pictures of myself.
 I am not that sort of ‘poser’ material.
 Nevertheless I was really impressed by Anjali’s work.
 I look very handsome here especially with the emoticons trying to upstage my dazzling smile LOL.
 But narcissism aside, this is a perfect example of how true a sister’s love is, and how Anjali has made a commendable effort in advertising her skills and creativity using ICT.
 I could really see her developing those skills further as she gets older and perhaps becoming a graphic designer or even an artist one day.

 There is a definite artistic streak running through my family.
 I used to be very talented in drawing in my school days, even producing a series of still lives for my GCSE Art course, as well as illustrating a self-made guidebook on Japan so good that the teacher wanted to save it for prosperity.
 I also have a respectable way with words, as this blog can testify.
 Azzy is very good at graffiti designs, and Anjali has her flair with photo manipulation.
 My mother too, was a good art student too in her childhood in Mauritius.
 I even had her do an art homework for me once.
 But great, or even average artists and designers may be born, but they still have to be ‘made’.

-Posted on March 17, 2013, in Uncategorized and tagged Anjali, family, fun, Graphics software, images, phone messaging service, photo editing software, photography, photos, WhatsApp.
+Posted on March 17, 2013, in Features, Personal articles and tagged Anjali, family, fun, Graphics software, images, phone messaging service, photo editing software, photography, photos, WhatsApp.
 Bookmark the permalink.
 12 Comments.